dotconferences/apr26-tensorflow-workshop/README.md

+# Sorry, the workshop is full!
+Please signup to the [dotConferences newsletter](http://www.dotconferences.com) to be the first to know about future events!

 # Tensorflow workshop at dotAI 2017, on April 26th

 This repository allows you to register to this one-day Tensorflow workshop.